Photography, Art Direction & Food Styling: Anthony Contrino

 Instructions

 • MAKE THE DOUGH.
-In a stand mixer fitted with the paddle attachment, cream the butter and cream cheese, scraping the sides and bottom of the mixing bowl as needed, until light and fluffy, about TBD minutes.
+In a stand mixer fitted with the paddle attachment, cream the butter and cream cheese, scraping the sides and bottom of the mixing bowl as needed, until light and fluffy, about 3 minutes.

 • Add the flour and mix on low until just combined; refrigerate for 30 minutes.